NAppazeller/School_District_Analysis2/README.md

 ## Results:

 ### How is the district summary affected?
 After the removal of the math and reading scores for the 9th grade class at Thomas High School the average math score for the district decreased -0.1% and the average reading score remained unchanged.
-Additionally, the percentage of students passing math, passing reading and overall passing scores decreased by –0.2%, -0.3% and -0.1%, respectively.
+Additionally, the percentage of students with passing math, passing reading and overall passing scores decreased by –0.2%, -0.3% and -0.1%, respectively.

 ### How is the school summary affected?
 Only math and reading scores for the 9th grade class at Thomas High School were removed.
 No schools, other than Thomas High School, were affected by this change.
+The average reading score at Thomas High School increased by 0.1% while average math scores remained unchanged.
+The percentage of students with passing math, passing reading and overall passing scores decreased by -01%, -0.3%, and -0.3%, respectively.

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+After the removal of the math and reading scores for Thomas High School the impact to the school's performance relative to other schools in the district was not material.
+Thomas High School maintained its second-place position in the top five schools for the district.
+However, the average math score for the district decreased -0.1% and the average reading score remained unchanged.
+Additionally, the percentage of students with passing math, passing reading and overall passing scores decreased by –0.1%, -0.3% and -0.3%, respectively.

 ### How does replacing the ninth-grade scores affect the following:
   * *Math and Reading Scores by Grade*